-I have been spending a ton of time working with the guys at
+I have been spending a ton of time working with the guys at T-Town MMA getting ready for

 tournament here).
 Somehow, I seem to have become the de facto warm up guy